vaadin/docs/README.md

 This repository does not generate the [vaadin.com/docs](https://vaadin.com/docs) or [hilla.dev/docs](https://hilla.dev/docs) websites.
 It only contains the content for them.
 The builds are done using [Vaadin Design System Publisher](https://vaadin.com/design-system-publisher).

 The `latest` branch is for Vaadin documentation and selected by default.
 Select the `hilla` branch if you wish to contribute to Hilla documentation.
+As an exception, any contributions to component documentation (including that related to Hilla) should be done to the `latest` branch.

 ## Contents